desiby/stelligent-u/03-iam/README.md

 Describe how that could easily be demonstrated with both a [positive and negative testing](https://www.guru99.com/positive-vs-negative-testing.html) approach._

+>No they are not mixed.
+>
+>define a profile for the role in the ~/.aws/config file with attributes  role_arn as the role arn, and source_profile as the initial profile.
+>
+>the CLI uses the credentials defined in a separate profile (ex: temp) to assume the role with the Amazon Resource Name (ARN).
+>
+>We then run any operations that are allowed by the permissions assigned to that role by specifying --profile with the name defined in ~/.aws/config file.
+>For the negative test: specifying --profile with a name different from the one in the ~/.aws/config will return a "permission denied message"

 ## Lesson 3.3: Fine-Grained Controls With Policies